dmhenaopa/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 A short description of each script:
-+ -isupper.c: Write a function that checks for uppercase character.
++ 0-isupper.c: Write a function that checks for uppercase character.
-+
++ 1-isdigit.c: Write a function that checks for a digit (0 through 9).
 +
 +
 +